Carlos Santana Preview, Player Props: Brewers vs. Yankees

 Carlos Santana At The Plate

-- Santana has driven home a run in 46 games this year (36.2%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on six occasions..
+- In 46 games this season (35.9%), Santana has picked up an RBI, and in 19 of those games (14.8%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

-- In 51 of 127 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.